harcokuppens/PmWiki-Cookbook-AuthUserSaml/README.md

 ## Installation

-For installing this extension read the PmWiki's [AuthUserSaml cookbook](https://www.pmwiki.org/wiki/Cookbook/AuthUserSaml) page.
+Instructions for installing this extension are at the PmWiki's [AuthUserSaml cookbook](https://www.pmwiki.org/wiki/Cookbook/AuthUserSaml) page.